bertfrees/HTMLevator/applications/header-promote/readme.md

  * `method=my-styles.xml` indicates headers will be mapped (assigned to paragraphs) on the basis of assigned styles and/or contents, matching with regular expressions, as indicated in a configuration file. `my-styles.xml` will be a configuration file you borrow or create for mappings, which recognizes the styles you designate.
 Either named styles in Word (which result in `@class` in HTML produced by XSweet), or contents (such as a paragraph whose only contents is "Introduction"), may be matched.

-Note: this feature can be combined with [../html-tweak](html-tweak) as a pre-process to map not only styles, but also patterns of formatting appearing in the HTML, into named and classed elements in an enriched and cleaned up HTML result.
+Note: the last method can be combined with [../html-tweak](html-tweak) as a pre-process to map not only styles, but also patterns of formatting appearing in the HTML, into named and classed elements in an enriched and cleaned up HTML result.

 When invoked with no method setting, the method inspects the documents for its use of outline levels.
-If they appear to have been used (more than one such line), that method is applied; if not, the method falls back to "ranked format"
+If they appear to have been used (more than one such line appears), that method is applied; if not, the method falls back to "ranked format"

 ## Details